-Multiple award-winning internationally acclaimed photographer, accomplished architect, author and highly sought-after educator, teaching workshops and lecturing around the world, Julia was passionate about art from a young age, striving to express herself artistically through a variety of mediums: architecture, drawing, and photography.
+Multiple award-winning internationally acclaimed photographer, accomplished architect with a Master’s degree, best-selling author, and highly sought-after educator, teaching workshops and lecturing around the world, Julia was passionate about art from a young age, striving to express herself artistically through various mediums: architecture, drawing, and photography.

-IPA International Photography Awards Professional Architecture Photographer of the Year, World Photography Awards & Hasselblad Masters Finalist, winner of more than 80 prestigious international awards and distinctions, Julia is considered a leader of the contemporary Black and White Fine Art Photography.
+Two-Time IPA International Photography Awards Professional Architecture Photographer of the Year in 2016 and 2021, a top 10 finalist of the World Photography Awards, also a top 10 finalist of Hasselblad Masters Awards, and winner of more than 100 prestigious international awards and distinctions, Julia is considered a leader of the contemporary Black and White Fine Art Photography.

-Julia is the founder of (en)Visionography™, the artistic concept and fine art movement that aim to define a new way of creating fine art photography in the digital age, based on the vision of the artist and their own life experiences and emotion, rather than on depicting the actual subject or the conventions of traditional photography. (en)Visionography introduces the concept of “total artistic freedom” in photography, which brings it closer to the idea of art.
-A new and original concept, (en)Visionography has rapidly gained worldwide recognition and more and more artists eager to create authentic personal art start approaching photography in this way every day.
+Julia is the founder of (en)Visionography™, an artistic concept and fine art movement that aims to define a new way of creating fine art photography in the digital age.
+This new way of creating photography is based on the vision of the artist and their own life experiences and emotion, rather than solely on depicting the subject they photograph. (en)Visionography brings innovation to the world of photography, replacing the conventions of traditional photography with a new and more personal process of creation. (en)Visionography introduces the concept of “total artistic freedom” in photography, which brings it closer to the idea of art.
+A new and original concept, (en)Visionography has rapidly gained worldwide recognition.
+More and more artists eager to create authentic personal art start approaching photography in this way every day.

-This theory reflects in her personal creative and processing method Photography Drawing (PhtD™), a method based on the interaction of light with shapes and objects and how this can be translated into an image by using the principles of classical drawing.
+This theory reflects in Julia’s personal creative and processing method, which she calls Photography Drawing (PhtD™), an original method of approaching photography based on the interaction of light with shapes and objects, and how this can be translated into an image by using the principles of classical drawing.

-The concept of (en)Visionography is best illustrated in the recognizable three-dimensional dark and atmospheric style of her black and white architectural images, where every image tells a story and every object is a symbol and a character in that story, a personification of the object that acquires almost human presence, like characters in a play, style and approach introduced by Julia and that has been an example emulated by many photographers in the 21st Century, bringing them recognition, awards and a career in fine art photography.
+The concept of (en)Visionography is best illustrated in the recognizable three-dimensional dark and atmospheric style of her black and white architectural images.
+Each of her images tells a story, and every object is a symbol and a character in that story.
+Through personification, the subjects acquire an almost human presence, like characters in a theater play.
+This style and approach introduced by Julia set an example widely adopted by photographers worldwide.

-Widely respected photography theoretician, Julia is one of the first artists working extensively with digital photography, after having worked for years with analogue photography, who became aware and publicly spoke in her books, articles, lectures and workshops about the need to see digital photography as a new discipline, independent from traditional analogue photography, due to the fundamental differences in the way they are experienced and created.
+Widely respected photography theoretician, Julia is one of the first artists working extensively with digital photography, after having worked for years with analog photography, who became aware and publicly spoke in her books, articles, lectures, and workshops about the need to see digital photography as a new discipline, independent from traditional analog photography, due to the fundamental differences in the way they are experienced and created.

 Julia’s mission is to make this huge potential known and available to everybody through the concept of (en)Visionography, so each photographer can become an artist by using these tools at their full power.
 She accomplishes this with her original method of teaching that has helped hundreds of students over the years go from having a passion for photography to becoming the successful artists they dreamed of being.

-Author of the best-selling book From Basics to Fine Art – Black and White Photography – Architecture and Beyond, book that quickly became a reference for the black and white fine art photography community, Julia's aim is to push the boundaries and to innovate with her work, to create a new aesthetic in photography, while remaining faithful to the classical principles of harmony and craftsmanship in art.
+Author of the best-selling book From Basics to Fine Art – Black and White Photography – Architecture and Beyond, a book that quickly became a reference for the black and white fine art photography community, and of various tutorials, eBooks and courses that have set the basis of fine art photography of hundreds of students, Julia’s aim is to push the boundaries and to innovate with her work, to create a new aesthetic in photography, while remaining faithful to the classical principles of harmony and craftsmanship in art.

 Highly-regarded authorities in the field, like George DeWolfe, who has studied with Ansel Adams and Minor White, have said about her original concepts and the content of her book: